aloula/app_review_slack/README.md

 ### Extract app comments and send it to a Slack channel

-Simple Python script to read app comments from Google Play and send it to a Slack channel
+Python script to read app comments from Google Play and send it to a Slack channel

 ### Requirements: